PawnLaoWang/QTG-LGBM/README.md

-# QTG-LGBM: A Method of Prioritizing Causal Genes in Quantitative Trait Locus of Maize
+# QTG-LGBM: a method of prioritizing causal genes in quantitative trait locus of maize
 ![QTG-LGBM_summary](imgs/QTG-LGBM_summary.png)

 ## QTG-LGBM